kyrylo/kyrylo.org/index.md

     <li>
       Sep 27, 2024 &ndash; <a href="{% post_url 2024-09-27-notes-from-the-opening-keynote-by-david-heinemeier-hansson-at-rails-world-2024 %}">Notes from the opening keynote by David Heinemeier Hansson at Rails World 2024</a>
     </li>
-    <li>Aug 7, 2024 &ndash; <a href="{% post_url 2024-08-07-how-to-add-mission-control-to-your-rails-app-and-protect-it-with-basic-auth %}">How to add mission control to your Rails app and protect it with basic auth</a></li>
+    <li>Aug 7, 2024 &ndash; <a href="{% post_url 2024-08-07-how-to-add-mission-control-to-your-rails-app-and-protect-it-with-basic-auth %}">How to add Mission Control to your Rails app and protect it with basic auth</a></li>
     <li>Jul 18, 2024 &ndash; <a href="{% post_url 2024-07-18-i-built-a-flag-matching-game-in-6-days-and-it-was-played-more-than-45-times-in-2-weeks %}">I built a flag-matching game in 6 days, and it was played more than 45 times in 2 weeks</a></li>
     <li>Jun 2, 2024 &ndash; <a href="{% post_url 2024-06-02-how-to-deploy-a-telegram-bot-with-kamal %}">How to deploy a Telegram bot with Kamal</a></li>
     <li>Mar 31, 2024 &ndash; <a href="{% post_url 2024-03-31-cloudflare-tunnel-a-free-ngrok-alternative-for-developing-rails-apps-locally %}">Cloudflare Tunnel: a free Ngrok alternative for developing Rails apps locally</a></li>